As an Interaction Designer, you play an important part of making sure a service or website is accessible.

 Before using icons and images there should be clear evidence from your user research that they are needed.
 We shouldn’t be trying to make things look cool or modern at the expense of making things simple.

 When designing a new service, always start with what is available already.
 Check the GOV.UK Design System and the DWP Design System before designing anything new because those patterns and components have already been researched and tested to make sure they’re accessible.

 If you design anything new, your team will have to do all of the user research and accessibility assurance work to make sure that it is meeting the needs of your users and the accessibility standards.

 If your service is only for staff or if won’t be GOV.UK branded, it is still recommended to use the GOV.UK Design System and its unbranded layout.
 You will still get the benefits of the accessibility work that has gone into it.
 For example resizing the screen, the line spacing and the components.

 Every page should have a unique heading.
-Don’t have multiple pages with the same vague H1, for example: “Your details”.
+Do not have multiple pages with the same vague H1, for example: “Your details”.

 Think about the journey as a whole.
-Consider the page that came before or the one that comes after.
+Consider the page that came before and the one that comes after.